-The work, conceived and curated by Ulla Taipale, combines videos, photographs and recordings by artist Jan Eerala with the composition for the choir by the composer and sound artist Lau Nau.
-The working group also includes Karoliina Lummaa, a literary scholar specializing in bird literature, Merja Markkula, a biologist and artist in the role of costume designer, as well as the 8-member Poseidon Choir: Kristina Bakić, Eeva Bergroth, Anna Jussilainen, Tuija Kuoppamäki, Aleksi Pihkanen, Sami Siitojoki, Teemu Suuntamaa, Susanne Ådahl and Iina Ukkonen.
-We are closely linked to Finnish cormorant researchers and members of the National Cormorant Working Group.
+The working group also includes Merja Markkula, a biologist and artist who designed the choir costumes, as well as the 8-member Poseidon Choir: Kristina Bakić, Eeva Bergroth, Anna Jussilainen, Tuija Kuoppamäki, Aleksi Pihkanen, Sami Siitojoki, Teemu Suuntamaa, Susanne Ådahl and Iina Ukkonen.
+The National Cormorant Working Group and numerous Finnish cormorant researchers also provided their support and expertise in order to realise this Nest.

-In 2019–22, our team tracked cormorant communities in their nesting areas in the Bothnian Archipelago.
-They were recorded on the rugged, distant outer islets, in a port area reserved for industrial activity, and on an inland lake where they nested for the first time in the summer 2021.
+Between 2019 and 2022, our team tracked cormorant communities in their nesting areas in the Bothnian Sea and Archipelago.
+They were recorded on rugged, distant outer islets, in a port area reserved for industrial activity, and on an inland lake where they nested for the first time in the summer of 2020.

-Living on these islands, the colonies carefully build their nests from branches and twigs gleaned from far and wide.
-In the nests they lay their eggs and hatch their young, fishing in the nearby waters.
+Living on these islands, the colonies carefully build nests from branches and twigs gleaned from far and wide.
+In the nests, they lay their eggs and hatch their young, whilst fishing in nearby waters.
 They migrate in the autumn, often returning to the same islands the following spring to nest once again.
-The cormorant does not attack people nor other predators to defend their nests or offspring.
-It dodges the stronger ones, yields to the more aggressive one, searches and settles again.
+Cormorants do not attack people nor other predators to defend their nests and offspring.

 The whole black ragged being that kills the pleasing greenery and affects the fish – this is how a cormorant can be described.
 Black bird; white feces; black and white image of a bird.
 The blackness of a cormorant is dirty evil black, its skill as a fisherman is catastrophic greed, its life in the colony is polluting and destructive.
 This is what it looks like when you look at a bird and its nature from a particular angle, looking for signs of harm and disorder.
 Are other stories and images of cormorants possible?
 Is this bird worthy of a human song?
 Could there be fairytales about a bird that never sang?
 A bird whose life bothers some?
 What would be the story of a cormorant, the fairytale that could be told tomorrow?